amitabhnag/ProjectLight/README.md

 * ICPSR - Inter-university Consortium for Political and Social Research

 ## Quick start guide
 * Download and extract below two zip files containing data and documentation.
 Note that based on ICPSR/IHDS terms of service data is not attached with this repository.
-Please note you have to sign in ICPSR and agree to terms of service, before you can download the data
+Please note you have to sign in ICPSR and agree to [terms of use](http://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/22626/terms), before you can download the data
     * [DS1: Individual](http://www.icpsr.umich.edu/cgi-bin/bob/zipcart2?path=DSDR&study=22626&bundle=all&ds=1&dups=yes)
     * [DS2: Household](http://www.icpsr.umich.edu/cgi-bin/bob/terms2?study=22626&ds=2&bundle=&path=DSDR)
 * Ensure you have Anaconda Python 3.6 with Jupyter notebook installed from [here](https://www.anaconda.com/download/)